TutorsPlus logo

 To begin with, it is important to understand the formats, methods, and requirements for your IGCSE Biology assessment.
 It will help you prepare in a targeted way.

 You can find these details in the subject specifications, which are unique for every exam board.
-When it comes to IGCSE exam boards, there are three options:
+When it comes to IGCSE exam boards, there are two main options:

 Edexcel Pearson

-- Paper 2 is 1 hour 15 minutes and awards up to 70 marks.
+• Paper 2 is 1 hour 15 minutes and awards up to 70 marks.
+It assesses ALL content, including bold statements with ‘B’ references, covering some sub-topics in greater depth.

 Cambridge CAIE

-- Paper 1, which you need to sit for 45 minutes, awards 40 marks and has 40 multi-choice questions.
+• Paper 2, which you need to sit for 45 minutes, awards 40 marks and has 40 multiple-choice questions.

-- Paper 2 gives a maximum of 80 marks.
-This 1 hour 15 minutes-long assessment is designed for short answers and structured questions.
+• Paper 4 gives a maximum of 80 marks.
+This 1 hour 15 minutes-long theory assessment is designed for short answers and structured questions.

 IGCSE Biology Exam Grading System

-The most popular grading system, offered by Edexcel, Cambridge, and Oxford alike, is 9-1.
+The most popular grading system, offered by Edexcel and Cambridge alike, is 9-1.
 Here, 9 is the maximum and 1 is the minimum.
 The middle of the scale, 4, represents a passing grade, i.e. the lowest grade that will allow you to receive an IGCSE diploma.
 There is also a ‘strong pass’ – everything that is above 5 is considered a good grade.

 Along with the traditional 9-1 grading system, the Cambridge exam board provides the A*-G scale for its CAIE International GCSE Biology 0610.
 On this scale, A* is the highest grade you can get, G is the lowest, and C is a passing grade.

 We have already mentioned a tiered CAIE system.
-If you’re goal to receive the maximum, whether it is 9 or A*, you need to choose the Extended tier.
+If your goal is to receive the maximum, whether it is 9 or A*, you need to choose the Extended tier.
 With the Core tier, your maximum grade cannot be higher than 5 or C.

 The number of marks you need to receive a certain grade in IGCSE Biology tests changes every year.
 After marking all exam papers, exam boards come up with grading boundaries, which represent a minimum threshold you need to achieve to secure a specific grade.

 According to Edexcel 2023 grade boundaries, 142 marks out of 180 were enough to receive a 9.
-Oxford would award you a 9 for 130 or more marks (out of 180) in 2023.
 165 out 200 was a minimal requirement for the highest grade according to the Cambridge exam board.

 IGCSE Biology Revision Tips

-Now that you have a better idea of what to expect from your Biology exam, let us share the best ways to prepare for it.
-Our tips range from concept comprehension to getting an expert IGCSE tutor.
+Now that you have a better idea of what to expect from your Biology exam, let Tony share with you the best ways to prepare for it.
+His tips range from concept comprehension to getting an expert IGCSE tutor.

 Get Clear on the Structure of the IGCSE Biology Exam